Sydney's COVID-19 cases rise, four Australian cities in lockdown

 Lockdowns, tough social distancing, swift contact tracing and a high community compliance have helped Australia quash prior outbreaks and keep its COVID-19 numbers relatively low.

-Australia has reported just over 30,550 cases and 910 deaths since the pandemic began.
+Australia has reported more than 30,550 cases and 910 deaths since the pandemic began.

 BOOKMARK THIS: Our comprehensive coverage of the COVID-19 pandemic and its developments